Historical Football Kits

 The intense rivalry between Celtic and Rangers reflects the sectarian division that has long been a feature of West of Scotland society and which continues to disfigure the game to this day.
 Nothing polarises loyalties so strongly as an "Old Firm" match, which have commonly featured outbreaks of violence fuelled by alcohol and open bigotry (both clubs are now acting to stamp out the singing of sectarian songs).
 Although Celtic are closely identified with the Catholic population, mostly of Irish origin, the club employed players and staff from both Catholic and Protestant traditions but refused, however, to allow non-Catholics to sit on the board of directors.
 Rangers, on the other hand were held to exclude Catholics until Graham Souness publicly repudiated their policy in 1989.
 In fact twenty Catholic players had played for the 'Gers but none were prepared to acknowledge their faith publicly.

 Due to the idiosyncratic views of their chairman, Bob Kelly, Celtic did not wear team numbers until 1960, when they were applied to the front and back of players' shorts.
-This odd tradition survived until 1995 although numbered shirts were worn in European competition after 1975.
+This odd tradition survived until 1994 although numbered shirts were worn in European competition after 1975.

 During the 1950s and 1960s, Celtic were overshadowed by Rangers and managed only one title in 1954 plus Scottish Cup wins in 1951 and 1954.
 In 1957 they won the Scottish League Cup for the first time, hammering Rangers by a record 7-1.

 In 1965, Jock Stein, a former player took over as the club's first protestant manager and steered the club to their greatest period of success.
 They won nine consecutive championships between 1964 and 1974 but this side is best remembered for becoming the first British – indeed, northern European - side to win the European Cup.
 The "Lisbon Lions," all of whom were born within 30 miles (45km) of Glasgow, conceded an early penalty to Internazionale, the Italian masters of catenaccio defence, to win 2-1 with seven minutes left to play in the final of 1967.
 Remarkably Celtic won every competition they entered that season.
-When Stein stepped down in 1978 he was offered the job of managing the Celtic Pools rather than a seat on the board and as a result, he resigned.

 Billy McNeil, the captain of the Lisbon Lions, took over as manager and led the side to three title wins (1978, 1981, 1982), the Scottish Cup (1980) and League Cup (1982) before he departed in 1983.
 He was replaced by another former player, Davie Hay who won the Scottish Cup (1985) and the following season, another league title on a dramatic final day on which Hearts needed to win against Dundee while Celtic needed to beat St Mirren by at least three goals.
 Hearts lost and Celtic won by 5-0 to clinch the title.

 In 1987 McNeill (nicknamed "Caesar") returned as manager, winning the domestic double in the clubs centenary season but the next ten years were a lean period.
-Rangers, boosted by revenue from their lucrative football pool business had invested heavily in redeveloping their ground and attracting the best English players to the club (English teams were banned from European competition after the Heysel tragedy of 1985).
+Rangers, boosted by revenue from their lucrative football pool business had invested heavily in redeveloping their ground and attracting the best celtic centenary crest 1988-89 English players to the club (English teams were banned from European competition after the Heysel tragedy of 1985).
 Celtic fell behind, managing to win only the Scottish Cup in 1988 and 1989.
 McNeill was replaced by Liam Brady in 1991 but he failed to halt the decline.

-In 1994 The Bank of Scotland announced that it would call in the receivers when Celtic exceeded their £5m overdraft.
+celtic fc crest 1995In 1994 The Bank of Scotland announced that it would call in the receivers when Celtic exceeded their £5m overdraft.
 With minutes to go, expatriate businessman Fergus McCann wrested control from the families that had run the club since its formation.
 He initiated a radical programme of modernisation, floating Celtic PLC on the Stock Exchange (raising £14m) and rebuilding the crumbling Parkhead (also known as "Paradise") into a 60,000 all-seated stadium that rivalled the best in Europe.
+The club crest was revised to reflect the club's new legal status, with abbreviated text.
 Nevertheless, there was little cash to spare for big transfers (although Swedish international Henrik Larsson was signed for £650,000 and would become a Celtic legend).

 In 1998 Celtic won the Premier title and League Cup but this proved a flash in the pan and fans became increasingly disillusioned with the new regime.
 When Celtic were knocked out of the Scottish Cup by Inverness Caledonian Thistle, The Sun coined the memorable headline "Super Caley Go Ballistic, Celtic Are Atrocious."
 In 1999 former legend Kenny Dalglish returned as manager and while he restored the faith of the fans and won the League Cup, results continued to deteriorate.